Inquiry Project Final

 Week 2:

-• Create a storyboard, decide what will be said and drawn in each scene
+• Decide what will be said and drawn in each scene

 • Record VoiceOver